Indigenous experiences in Montréal

 June is National Indigenous History Month.
 To celebrate the culture of the First Peoples, a variety of activities have been planned by Land InSights, the folks behind the International First Peoples’ Festival.

-For the occasion, Cinémathèque québécoise has been known to plan special programming that explores the heritage of the First peoples.
+For the occasion, Cinémathèque québécoise regularly includes special programming that explores the heritage of the First peoples.

 The Grande Bibliothèque also participates with programming featuring Indigenous musicians, storytellers, filmmakers and creatives.